aio-libs/aiohttp/docs/web_reference.rst

    .. versionadded:: 1.3.0

    :param float heartbeat: Send `ping` message every `heartbeat` seconds
-                           and wait `pong` response, close connection if `pong` response is not received
+                           and wait `pong` response, close connection if `pong` response is not received.

    :param float receive_timeout: Timeout value for `receive` operations.
                                  Default value is None (no timeout for receive operation)